UjjwalKanthN/GRI-Mechanism-Reduction/README.md

 4. Mechanism Reduction: It removes unimportant reactions to create a reduced chemical mechanism and reruns the simulation with this reduced mechanism.
 5. Plots Results: It generates and saves plots comparing ignition delay and maximum temperature against the number of reactions for each test case.

+The resulting test cases data is shown below:

 ![Reduced Mechanisms Table](https://github.com/user-attachments/assets/e4378593-e37d-4fa0-be26-99f642f065c1)